Broadway (Nashville, Tennessee): Location

 Concurrent Interstates 40 and 65 run beneath Broadway between 13th and 14th Avenues and are accessible via adjacent ramps on George L. Davis Boulevard and 14th Avenue South.
 Broadway is accessible from the interstates at Exit 209A (I-40 W/I-65 N) and 209B (I-40 E/I-65 S).

 From 1st Avenue to 16th Avenue, Broadway serves as the "dividing line" between the north and south designations of the avenues.
 From 1st Avenue to 13th Avenue, Broadway serves as U.S. Route 70.
 From 8th Avenue to its merger with 21st Avenue South, Broadway serves as U.S. Route 431.

 Transportation

 Broadway functions as a traditional street with both vehicle and bicycle traffic.
 Various shuttles, buses, and taxis operate in the area.
-The Music City Star commuter train also stops at Riverfront Station near the end of Broadway by the river.
+The WeGo Star commuter train also stops at Riverfront station near the end of Broadway by the river.

 Entertainment and restaurants

-Here are some potential attractions and entertainment joints:

 Hard Rock Café: Positioned at the edge of Riverfront Park, the Nashville Hard Rock has live bands playing in the Reverb Room.
 The area known as the Ledge provides a view of the Cumberland River and downtown.

 Acme Feed & Seed: Located in a 100-year-old building that formerly sold grain, this venue is now a very large (22,000 square feet), multi-level restaurant and live music spot.
 The rooftop bar has a view of the Cumberland River, Nissan Stadium, and the Broadway strip.
 Dining options include a sushi bar on the second floor and street-style local classics in the main dining area.